Construction Lawyer & Building Solicitors Sydney | Contracts Specialist Law Firm

 Common Residential Building Contracts in NSW

-When entering into a construction contracts, it is essential to ensure that the contract accurately reflects the terms that the homeowner has agreed to with the builder.
+When entering into construction contracts, it is essential to ensure that the contract accurately reflects the terms that the homeowner has agreed to with the builder.
 In NSW, there are several commonly used residential building contracts, including:

 It is important to note that while these contracts have some similarities, they differ significantly from one another.
 Therefore, it is crucial to carefully review the contract and ensure that it aligns with the homeowner's expectations.
 This is particularly because many builders amend these contracts in the special conditions and complete the schedules other than the prescribed method.